-CPA practice Valuations can and do vary quite a bit.
-The industry standard rule of thumb is “1 times gross” which is a very long-standing belief held in the accounting profession.
-This is very different from capital intensive businesses where future cash flows to owner(s) is the main driver of value (often expressed as EBITDA.)
-As you can certainly imagine, not all practices sell for one times gross fees.
-Some do and some don’t.
-Ultimately it depends on what a buyer is willing to pay, how a buyer is willing to pay, and what a seller will accept.
+From our experience, the lion’s share of practices sell in the range of .9 to 1.3 times gross fees.
+Bear in mind that most of our practices sell for fixed prices at closing.
+CPA practice valuations are very different from capital-intensive businesses where future cash flows to the owner(s) is the main driver of value (often expressed as EBITDA).
+As you can certainly imagine, not all practices sell for one times gross fees – some do and some don’t.
+Ultimately, it depends on what a buyer is willing to pay, how a buyer is willing to pay, and what a seller will accept.
 Therefore, the valuation of any given CPA firm is inherently subjective.
 Practically every prospective buyer will have a different opinion of value.
 For this reason, having multiple buyers is essential to realizing the full value of a practice.

 1. Location – This will have a very big impact on the number of potential buyers for a practice.
 In general, there are more buyers in large metropolitan areas and fewer buyers in remote, rural areas.
 When you sell a CPA practice, you are also “selling” the location.
 Areas that are desirable (such as coastal areas) can also help to attract more buyers.
 This seems more than obvious, but the more buyers, the higher the price.
-(You’ll see this theme running throughout this article.)
-Quite simply, when a seller has multiple candidates interested in a practice, there is a greater likelihood of finding a purchaser who is a good fit, and is willing to pay market value.
+You’ll see this theme running throughout this article.
+Quite simply, when a seller has multiple candidates interested in a practice, there is a greater likelihood of finding a purchaser who is a good fit and is willing to pay market value.
 The number of potential buyers for a practice is ultimately what determines the market value.
-If you have zero buyers, then there is no value.
+If you have zero buyers then there is no value.
 If you have 100 buyers, then the value will be set by the buyer who values the practice the most.

-Obviously there can be situations where other factors can impact value.
+Obviously, there can be situations where other factors can impact value.
 Employee competitive threats, partner non-compete issues, nonrecurring revenues, declining clients, large clients are some of the more common issues that we encounter.